Ismajl Beka: Return to Wil

 On 10 June 2022, Beka signed a two-year contract with Swiss Challenge League club Wil.
 His debut with Wil came on 17 July in a 2–0 home win against Neuchâtel Xamax after being named in the starting line-up.
 Fourteen days after debut, he scored his first goal for Wil in his third appearance for the club in a 2–0 home win over Vaduz in Swiss Challenge League.

 Luzern

 On 31 August 2022, Beka signed a three-year contract with Swiss Super League club Luzern and received squad number 30.
 His debut with Luzern came four days later in a 0–2 home defeat against Servette after coming on as a substitute at 69th minute in place of Leny Meyer.
+He made two further appearances from the bench in 2022.
+For the second half of the season he became a fixed starter in Luzern's defense, missing just one game due to yellow card accumulation.
+His upward trajectory was abruptly cut short on 8 October 2023, when he was substituted due to injury after 55 minutes in a league match against Lausanne-Sport.
+The club later confirmed that he had ruptured his anterior cruciate ligament and would miss the remainder of the season.
+Despite the injury, his contract was renewed on 15 December 2023 until summer 2026.

+He returned to Luzern's matchday squad more than a year later in December 2024, but remained an unused substitute.
+His return to was delayed further on 31 January 2025, when he suffered a metatarsal bone fracture in training, sidelining him for at least a further two months.
+He finally made his return in the final games of the 2024–25 season, making three appearances.

+Grasshopper

+On 23 December 2025, Grasshopper announced that they had signed Beka as of 1 January 2026 for an undisclosed fee.
+He was nominated to the starting lineup in the first league match after the winter break.
+Unfortunately, his debut for the Swiss record champions ended with him being sent off following a high-boot challenge in the 90th minute of a 1–3 home loss to FC Thun.
+He made three further appearances during the season.
+On 7 September 2026, he returned to Rapperswil-Jona on loan for the 2026–27 season.

 International career

 Youth

 On 1 October 2017, Beka was named as part of the Kosovo U19 squad for 2018 UEFA European Under-19 Championship qualifications.
 His debut came two days later in a 2018 UEFA European Under-19 Championship qualification match against Austria U19 after being named in the starting line-up.

 On 4 October 2018, Beka received a call-up from Kosovo U21 for the 2019 UEFA European Under-21 Championship qualification match against Israel U21, he was an unused substitute in that match.